-Default Weblate configuration enables weblate.middleware.SecurityMiddleware middleware which sets security related HTTP headers like Content-Security-Policy or X-XSS-Protection.
-These are set to work with Weblate and it's configuration, but this might clash with your customization.
-If that is your case, it is recommended to disable this middleware and set these headers manually.
+The default Weblate configuration enables weblate.middleware.SecurityMiddleware middleware which sets security related HTTP headers like Content-Security-Policy or X-XSS-Protection.
+These are by default set up to work with Weblate and it's configuration, but this might clash with your customization.
+If that is the case, it is recommended to disable this middleware and set these headers manually.